LokeshSharma23/Predicting-Airline-Delays/README.md

 The official flight database for every domestic flight in the US, using 2016 data. http://www.transtats.bts.gov/

+This is very huge dataset with 5.5 million rows and 64 predictions.

 Cleaned data and R code can be found at: https://drive.google.com/drive/folders/1DlqE5DgZ22W4h7Ma_snJ2907otgsC_ZO?usp=sharing